 Big "NO!": Done by Hiro when he's sent back in time with the Daikatana.

 Escort Mission: The game ends if either of your Too Dumb to Live AI partners dies, and you can't finish a level if they are trapped elsewhere in it - probably because of the cutscenes they are in later.
 You will be shouting "Stop Helping Me!!" far more often than you'd like.
+Made more bearable by the AI commands, allowing you to simply order them to hang back while you clear the place out.

 Everything Trying to Kill You: Your untimely death can be brought about by (among other things) cyborg frogs, crocodiles and dragonflies, Hoplites, sharks, dwarves, rats and your own weapons.
 Not even by accident, either; much of your arsenal seems tailored to be just as dangerous to you as it is to everything else.